relai/vertx-spring-data/example-rest-on-mongodb/README.md

 back-end-agnostic approach to data access.
 In this sample, MongoDB is used as the data store almost transparently.

-To run the application, make sure MongoDB is locally running first.

 ### Auditing

-Spring Data MongoDB provides auditing features.
+Spring Data MongoDB provides handy auditing features.
 In this sample, we use
 * CreateDate
 * LastModifiedDate

 ### Joda Time

 Joda Time is fully support.
-As a example, the lastModified is a Joda time.
+As a example, `lastModified` field is a Joda time.

 ## Step by Step

 ### Step 0: dependencies

-Add dependency to `mod-spring-data` in mod.json:
+Add dependency to `mod-spring-data` in [mod.json](https://github.com/relai/vertx-spring-data/blob/master/example-rest-on-mongodb/src/main/resources/mod.json):

-  "includes": "com.github.relai.vertx.springdata~mod-spring-data~1.0-SNAPSHOT",
+  "includes": "com.github.relai.vertx.springdata~mod-spring-data~0.5"

-In pom, mark the dependency as provided:
+In [`pom`](https://github.com/relai/vertx-spring-data/blob/master/example-rest-on-mongodb/pom.xml), mark the dependency as provided:

     <dependency>
        <groupId>com.github.relai.vertx.springdata</groupId>